 - In a small bowl, crack the 2 eggs.
 With a fork, whisk vigorously together with one pinch kosher salt and 1 teaspoon water.

 - Set the skillet over high heat.
 Place ½ tablespoon butter into the skillet; tilt the pan in all directions to fill the bottom and the sides.The butter will foam; when the foam starts to subside and just before it browns, add the eggs to the skillet.
 Tilt the pan in all directions so that the egg fills the bottom of the pan.
+Add ¼ cup shredded cheese in a line across the middle of the omelette.
 Wait for 30 seconds as the egg cooks.

 - Roughly jerk the pan toward you several times, forcing the egg to fold over on itself.
 Wait another few seconds for the omelette to finish cooking.
 Grasp the pan handle with your palm underneath and fingers on top.
 Quickly tilt the pan so that the omelette slides onto the plate.